sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 Experiment ideas:
 - BT-LDA with different time intervals
 - Test the effect of channel-prime order on 19/04/2025_Exp_1
-- Test other evaluation metrics in ex 3 (calibration)
+- ~~Test other evaluation metrics in ex 3 (calibration)~~
+- Test sliding window on LDA with different window sizes
+- Test sliding window on sLDA and BT-LDA
+- Implement forgetting strategies from scratch (see notes)
 - See to do lists of previous experiments & notes